wp-plugins/flickrtips/readme.txt

 This behaviour is disabled for links that contain images, since it would probably be redundant.

+Verified on WinIE 6-7, Safari, and Firefox 2.

 == Installation ==

 1. unpack and upload `flickrtips` directory into the `/wp-content/plugins/` directory.